-VOBA is reviewed for impairment losses through the liability adequacy test.
+VOBA is reviewed for impairment losses through the liability adequacy test and written down for impairment if necessary.

 Deferred acquisition costs (DAC)

 Incremental costs that are directly attributable to securing rights to receive fees for asset management services sold with investment contracts are recognised as an asset if they can be identified separately and measured reliably, and if it is probable that they will be recovered.
 The asset represents the contractual right to benefit from receiving fees for providing investment management services, and is amortised over the expected life of the contract, as a constant percentage of expected gross profit margins (including investment income) arising from the contract.
 The pattern of expected profit margins is based on historical and expected future experience and is updated at the end of each accounting period.